 There are two cup holders in the middle console of a Chevy Traverse.
 The gear shift is inconveniently placed right next to those cup holders.
 Be sure the cup holder mount has an extension so the device doesn’t get in the way of the gear shift.
 Also, be sure you don’t need for a GPS app as it is inconveniently placed for this purpose on a Chevy Traverse.

 The Arkon Car Cup Holder Mount for Tablets is a nice choice for almost any tablet and fits large tablets all the way up to an Apple iPad Pro.
-This cup holder mount features a flexible gooseneck to allow adjustment and it swivels into any orientation.
+This cup holder mount features an adjustable stem to allow angling and it swivels into any orientation.

 In summary, most typical mount placements should work well on a Chevy Traverse with the exception of the seat bolt mount.
 I like the vent and windshield the best for all devices except a tablet.
 For a tablet, the cup holders are likely the best location.